Contra Costa Plan B

 MeasurePlanB

-This campaign proposes a transparent, phased county plan as an alternative to Measure B on the June 2 election ballot, focused on protecting jobs and essential services first.
+This site presents resident-led analysis of Contra Costa Plan B, a transparent, phased alternative to Measure B focused on protecting jobs and essential services without raising the county sales tax.

 The Problem

 Contra Costa County is facing near-term budget pressure that could lead to layoffs and service cuts.
-Measure B is one proposed response on the June 2 ballot, but voters should be able to compare it with a concrete, publicly trackable alternative.
+A major driver in this analysis is the County Health hospital-and-clinic system: Contra Costa Regional Medical Center (CCRMC) and its connected clinics. is the Board-sponsored response on the June 2 ballot, and residents can compare it with a concrete, publicly trackable alternative framework.

 Projected annual pressure by fiscal year